its a reading lamp!

 Oh, and every scene is shockingly hot.
 There's no men either.
 9/10

+And sleeping doesn't help- the walk speed of the player is so slow that it ends up being optimal to simply wait at the spot you need to be.
 Have you ever played an RPG, and really payed attention, such that when you are done and the world is finished, there is little left to do to attain 100%?
 It's only a matter of backtracking through the whole game and maybe using a guide to find the stuff you've missed.
 It's dull, but it's the afterparty, so it doesn't really matter.
 The entirety of MOON is like that.
 That's the entire thing.
-Many story beats and quests would be so impossible to find without a guide.
-I only used a guide for the back half of the game, once my patience ran thin.
-You cant alt+tab, as the game only runs while selected, so I would just sit there and wait.
-Go on my phone.
-Read books.
+Much of the endgame was me just sitting there, literally watching the clock.
+And you can't ALT+TAB!
+It HAS to be fullscreen and actively selected to run.
+I actually just sat there and read Books.
+In real life.
+Books I've wanted to get through for *months* because MOON made me WAIT.
 I have 23 hours of play time.
 I guarantee a good half of that I did nothing for.

 Kera-ma-go...